tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 This approach works well for GET requests that return public information.
 However, it probably wouldn't scale for other methods (such as POST or DELETE) or which request authorization.

+## What about status codes?

+The responses section sometimes (briefly) lists the possible status and error codes returned with the responses.
+However, because these codes are usually common across all endpoints in the API, status and error codes are often documented in their own section, apart from a specific endpoint's documentation.
+I cover this topic in [Documenting status and error codes](docapis_doc_status_codes.html).

 ## Response example and schema for the surfreport endpoint

-For the `surfreport/{beachId}` endpoint that we've been exploring in our [sample API scenario](docapis_new_endpoint_to_doc.html), let's create a section that shows the response example and a response schema.
+For the `surfreport/{beachId}` endpoint that we've been exploring in our [sample API scenario](docapis_new_endpoint_to_doc.html), let's create a section that shows the response example and schema.
 Here's my approach for these sections:

 <div class="docSample">
 {% include_relative surfreport_response.html %}